 Guaranteed prize pools have a different pay structure than some of the other tournament styles.
 In a guaranteed prize pool, a small percentage of the participants actually win money.
 This is usually a round number like 10% or 20% of the pool entrants.
 The prizes are also adjusted to the position you finish in (i.e., first place wins more money than second place and so on).

-Oftentimes, on daily fantasy websites like DraftKings and FanDuel, you can see what a player’s projected points are supposed to be for a game, and how much they cost right next to that.
-The best way is to see what a player’s $/point value is and if it is worth the gamble given how much he might cost.
+Another way to strategize is based on your opponent’s value.
+Oftentimes, on daily fantasy websites like DraftKings and FanDuel, you can see what a player’s projected points are supposed to be for a game and how much they cost right next to that.
+The best way is to see what a player’s $/point value is and if it is worth the gamble given how much they might cost.